 The Redwood Deck at Hoyt Arboretum is easily one of my favorite places to elope in Portland.
 It’s only 5 minutes from downtown, but it feels like you’re a million miles away from anywhere.
-Maura and Pedro decided to have an early morning Redwood Deck Elopement at the Hoyt Arboretum with their closest friends.
+Blake and Maddy decided to have an early afternoon Redwood Deck Elopement at the Hoyt Arboretum with their closest friends and family.

 Apart from the occasional morning jogger, we were the only people there and it was magic.
 The towering Redwood trees and the chirps of birds created the perfect forest elopement atmosphere.
 I feel so lucky to be apart of intimate ceremonies like theirs!
 This Redwood Deck Elopement was so simple and special.